 Our policy is that all pupils, including those with learning difficulties or disability or with Special Educational Needs (pupils with a statement), have access to all aspects of the curriculum and the extra-curricular programme as far as is reasonably possible.
 Pupils may have learning difficulties or disability or Special Educational Needs, either throughout, or at any time during, their school career and schools are required to ensure that curriculum planning and assessment for its pupils takes account of the type and extent of the difficulty experienced by the pupil.

-Please use the images below to download our Special Educational Needs Policies.
+Please use the link below to download our Special Educational Needs Policies.
 To request paper copies, please speak to the office.

 Safeguarding children and young people means protecting them from abuse or neglect, getting the right support in place as early as possible and creating an environment in which children and young people feel safe and healthy.Ensuring our children are safe is our key responsibility.
 We work as a team to develop children's awareness and understanding of being safe.
 If you have any concerns regarding the safety of a child in school or in the community, you can speak to Mrs Short or Mrs Whitehead in school or send them an email.